roman-milk/roman-milk.github.io/nude-melissa.md

  Eammon sighed, thinking back to the courting of his own daughter, their dance towards incest in which she'd done the leading.
 His penis twitched and thickened, as it always did when he recalled their first time, how she'd looked and tasted, the sounds she'd made and the way his daughter's pussy had opened up for him.

  "Oh, Mel..." the man mumbled, both fearful and excited at the future he envisioned for himself and his girl.
-Report_Story #9